guenodz/YWeather4j/README.md

 YWeather4j
 ==========

-YWeather4j is a Yahoo Weather API for Java.
+YWeather4j is a Yahoo Weather API Wrapper for Java.

 Code Example to get Weather Information